Marcus Edwards: International career

-Edwards is eligible to play for England through his father and Cyprus through his mother.
+Edwards was born in England to an English father and Cypriot mother.
+Through his father he is of Jamaican and French descent.
+He was eligible to play for England, France and Jamaica through his father and Cyprus through his mother.

 In November 2013, Edwards made his England U16 debut, where he played 80 minutes, in a 1–0 loss against Northern Ireland.
 He went on to make six appearances and scoring once for the U16 side.

 In the England under-17 side, Edwards scored three times throughout 2014, including a brace on his debut in a 5–1 win over Iceland.
 Edwards was selected to represent England at the 2015 UEFA European Under-17 Championship.
 During the tournament, he made five appearances, and scored two goals against Italy and the Republic of Ireland.
 He was subsequently included in the team of the tournament.
 Edwards also appeared at the 2015 FIFA U-17 World Cup.

 In September 2015, Edwards was called up to the England U18 squad, making his debut in a 2–0 win over the Netherlands, in which he set up one of the goals.
 He also scored a brace on two occasions against Austria and the Republic of Ireland in March 2016.
 Edwards made five appearances and scored four times for England U18.

 In October 2016, Edwards was called up to the England under-19 squad, making his debut in a 3–1 win over Croatia before scoring in a follow-up match with a 2–1 win over Bulgaria.
 He was included in the squad for the 2017 UEFA European Under-19 Championship.
 In the semi-final, he came off the bench to provide the assist for Lukas Nmecha to score the only goal of the game against the Czech Republic.
 He was also a second-half substitute during the victory against Portugal in the final.

 After the end of the tournament, Edwards was called up to the England U20 squad in August 2017 and scored on his debut, in a 3–0 win over the Netherlands.

-Personal life

-Edwards is of Greek Cypriot descent through his mother.
+In 2026, Edwards announced his intention of playing for Cyprus.
+He received his passport in September, and was called up to the national team.